datafundamentals/df_ant/README.md

 key points that you might want to change are both the installation location for the inital remote_file resource, which will require you to change the path location in the set_ant_home recipe, and will affect the path for the other resources

+**NOTE** You should pay attention to the .kitchen.yml file in the synced folders section.
+We have it set up to pull from local binaries on the machine.
+If you try to run it out of the box it will fail.

 # Attributes
 dev/server for CentOS and a base recipe